Topological power pumping in quantum circuits: Temporal fluctuations

 \section{Temporal fluctuations}

 During the adiabatic evolution, the time derivative of the energy of a mode can be decomposed in a sum of three terms

 The first term is the variation of the energy~$E_\nu$ of the band~$\nu$ of the qutrit, corresponding to an energy exchange between the qutrit and the mode.
 The second term correspond to the fluctuation of the Berry curvature~$\Berry^{(\nu)}_{\phi_1 \phi_2}$ around its topologically quantized average value~$\frac{\Chern^{(\nu)}}{2\pi}$, with~$\Chern^{(\nu)}$ the Chern number.
 This corresponds to the fluctuation of the geometrical transfer of energy between the two modes.
 The last term is the topological power rate, the only non-zero term in time-average.
 The two first terms are responsible for the time fluctuation of the energy of the mode.

-In figure~\ref{fig:TemporalFluctuations} is represented the time-integration of each term in the case of resonance~$\delta_1=\delta_3=0$, point~A in Fig.~\ref{fig:TopTransition}(a).
+In Fig.~\ref{fig:TemporalFluctuations} is represented the time-integration of each term in the case of resonance~$\delta_1=\delta_3=0$, point~A in Fig.~\ref{fig:TopTransition}(a).
 We see that the temporal fluctuation of the energy is mainly due to the energy exchange between the qutrit and the mode, and the fluctuation of the Berry curvature is much lower.
 This is the case for every value of parameters in the region of interest of the phase diagram.